-First sighting record of Eared Grebe Black-necked grebe Podiceps nigricollis from Chhattisgarh, India.
+First sighting record of Eared Grebe/Black-necked grebe Podiceps nigricollis from Chhattisgarh, India.

 Abstract

 On 14th December 2024, a Black-necked Grebe (Podiceps nigricollis) was observed at Kopra Dam, Bilaspur district, Chhattisgarh, marking the first recorded occurrence of this species in the region.
 The bird, identified based on its distinct morphological features, was photographed and compared with standard literature for confirmation.
 This sighting expands the known wintering range of the species in India and highlights the importance of Kopra Dam as a potential habitat for rare migratory birds.

+Keywords:

 Introduction

 Black-Necked Grebe

 The Black-necked Grebe Podiceps nigricollis has a steep forehead, red eyes, and a black crown extending below the eye, with dusky grey ear coverts.
 In non-breeding plumage, its white throat curves up behind the ear coverts Grimmette et al. (2018).
 It inhabits freshwater marshes and lakes with shallow water and dispersed vegetation O’Donnell et al. (1997).
-In Asia, the Black-necked Grebe winters primarily in the western Gangetic Plains, Gujarat, central Nepal, and western India, including Maharashtra, Rajasthan, and Pakistan, with scattered records from the lower Himalaya ranges, northeastern India, eastern Assam Valley, Bangladesh, coastal Odisha, and Pune, Maharashtra Rasmussen & Anderton (2012); Kazmierczak (2000).
+In Asia, the Black-necked Grebe winters primarily in the western Gangetic Plains, Gujarat, and western India, including Maharashtra, Rajasthan, and Pakistan, with scattered records from the lower Himalaya ranges, northeastern India, eastern Assam Valley, Bangladesh, coastal Odisha, and Pune, Maharashtra Rasmussen & Anderton (2012); Kazmierczak (2000), across Nepal with most count from Koshi Tappu wildlife reserve, Jagadishpur, Khaptad National Park, Annapurna Conservation Area, Chitwan National Park Inskipp et al. 2016 and Rara lake Inskipp et al. (2016); Shrestha et al. (2022).
 The Black-necked Grebe has no previous record from Chhattisgarh, making this sighting significant.

 Study site